Art-A-Hack/art-a-hack.github.io/app/_projects/2016/hamlet-vr.md

 ---
 title   : Hamlet VR
-projectid   : hamlet-vr
 teaser  : The world's first Shakespeare play in VR

 members:
  - name : Javier Molina
  - name : Zhen Liu
 ---

 "To Be With Hamlet" is a live theater performance experienced in virtual reality.
 Audience members wear the [HTC Vive](http://www.vive.com/) headset immersing themselves in an intimate experience with Hamlet, Shakespeare's dramatic masterpiece.